Properties of Steam like Sensible Heat, Latent Heat, Total Heat

 Dry Saturated Steam :

-Dry saturated steam is the sum of enthalpy of saturated water and enthalpy of evaporation and is defined as the quantity of heat required to raise the temperature of one kilogram of water from freezing point to the temperature of evaporation (corresponding to given pressure p)and then convert it into dry saturated steam at that temperature and pressure.
+Dry saturated steam is the sum of the enthalpy of saturated water and enthalpy of evaporation and is defined as the quantity of heat required to raise the temperature of one kilogram of water from freezing point to the temperature of evaporation (corresponding to given pressure p)and then convert it into dry saturated steam at that temperature and pressure.

 Wet Steam :